ESP32 - Soil Moisture Sensor

 - The capacitive soil moisture sensor does NOT corrode over time.
 The sensor's electrodes are not exposed and no electrical current folows between them.

-The below image shows the correction on a resistive soil moisture sensor.
+The below image shows the corrosion on a resistive soil moisture sensor.

 The rest of this tutorial uses the capacitive soil moisture sensor.